arafatm/arafatm.github.io/_new/ego.is.the.enemy.md

 "The best plan is only good intentions unless it degenerates into work." -- PETER DRUCKER

 "A poet's function is not to experience the poetic state: that is a private affair.
-His function is to create it in others." -- Paul Valéry, philosopher and writer
+His function is to create it in others." -- Paul Valry, philosopher and writer

 > "You can't build a reputation on what you're going to do" -- Henry Ford